Certify In-Skill Purchasing Skills

 |Test||Expected results||What to do|

-Purchase multiple consumable products, then use at least one.
-Disable the skill, then re-enable the skill and check your inventory of consumables.
-Use one of the consumables again.
+Purchase multiple consumable products, and then use at least one.
+Disable the skill, and then re-enable the skill.
+Check your inventory of consumables, and then use one of the consumables again.

-The consumable inventory is maintained when the skill is disabled and re-enabled.
+Your skill maintains the consumable inventory when the skill is disabled and re-enabled.
 The user can use the previously purchased consumable product after re-enabling the skill.